qyang-nj/llios/dynamic_linking/chained_fixups.md

 ```

 ### It reduces launch time
+This article, [How iOS 15 makes your app launch faster](https://medium.com/geekculture/how-ios-15-makes-your-app-launch-faster-51cf0aa6c520), explains why app launch will become faster.
+(I was actually inspired by this article to research this topic.)

-The rebase and bind data are chained together and organized by pages.
-It provides the ability to rebase address and bind symbols for any given pages independently.
-What does this entail? **It enables dyld to skip the mandatory fixups at launch time and only do it when the page is loaded (aka page fault).
-Basically they all become lazy rebasing and binding.** That's why there is no need for traditional lazy binding.
+Besides what's mentioned in that article, I have another thought, but haven't been able to verify it.
+Since the rebase and bind data are chained together and organized by pages, it provides the ability to rebase address and bind symbols for any given pages independently. **It enables dyld to skip the mandatory fixups at launch time and only do it when the page is loaded (aka page fault).** Basically they all become lazy rebasing and binding.
+That's why there is no need for traditional lazy binding.
+If Apple doesn't do this today, it's a potential optimization for the future.

 ## Inspection